The new store is taking over the long-closed Nob Hill supermarket on Santa Rita Road near West Las Positas Boulevard.

 That includes a coffee bar, which Wheeler's store doesn't have.
 If enough shoppers and commuters stopping at the store on their way to work want coffee and a donut, Wheeler said he'll put the service in.

 Wheeler has hired 85 employees (called associates at Walmart) and most of them are now back in Pleasanton after weeks of training at other Walmart Neighborhood Markets.
-Monday, some were busy price-coding incoming jars of baby food and canned foods and other products in a maze of boxes vendors were delivering as others took those products to display shelves.
+Monday, some were busy price-coding incoming jars of baby food and canned foods in a maze of boxes vendors were delivering as others took those products to display shelves.

 Overhead, construction crews were installing and adjusting ceiling lights and crossbars for holding information signs.
 Fortunately for them, with the temperature outside reading 102 degrees, all the outside work is completed except for putting the name on the front of the store.

 The 33,000-square-foot store is located in the Meadow Plaza shopping center south of West Las Positas Boulevard.
 Raley's, which owns Nob Hill, closed the store three years ago, and merchants in Meadow Plaza and the adjoining Santa Rita Square Center have been waiting anxiously for a new large anchor grocer to move in to help revitalize their businesses.

 Wheeler said they'll be among the first guests invited to his opening day party.
 Other than saying it will be on a Wednesday and in July, he's yet to name the date.